The propaganda trick that sparked a movement

 Redlining has also been exposed in mortgage lending, where banks either refused to lend to minorities or women or charged them higher interest rates than White borrowers.
 To understand racial bias in our court systems, one need only read the gripping book Just Mercy, about Americans who spent decades on death row for crimes they didn't commit – and the attorney working to right this wrong.

 These are truths in America.
 Advocates are working to make these systems more equitable, but there's a long way to go.
-CRT shines a light on that.

 Why the CRT debate needs further examination